<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Simple Designs.
 Big Impact.

-When it comes to designing your backyard in Northwest Indiana, there are so many great options to choose from.
-The first step is to think about how you want to enjoy your outdoor space.
-Do you love grilling or smoking on summer evenings?
-Are you dreaming of a relaxing backyard oasis with a swimming pool and hot tub?
-Maybe you’d like an ice bath area for recovery, a cozy firepit for cool nights, or a dining space under a gazebo or pergola.
-Your patio size and layout will help guide what’s possible, but no matter the size, our design team can create a beautiful and functional space that fits your lifestyle and budget.
+Do you love grilling or smoking food on summer evenings?
+Are you dreaming of a relaxing backyard oasis with a swimming pool and hot tub, complete with a concrete pool deck?
+Perhaps you’d like an ice bath area for recovery, a cozy firepit for cool nights, or maybe a dining space under a gazebo or pergola.

 Patio Design